stackbit/jamstackthemes/content/theme/hugo-flex.md

 ## Instructions

-Instructions on how to use the theme are available on the [GitHub page](https://github.com/ldeso/hugo-flex).
+Instructions on how to use the theme are available [on GitHub](https://github.com/ldeso/hugo-flex).

 ## License